Blairhall

-Blairhall is a village in West Fife, Scotland.
+Blairhall is a town in West Fife, Scotland.
 It is situated 1.1 miles (1.77 km) west of Comrie, and 6.7 miles (10.783 km) west of Dunfermline.

 History

-The village was originally a small hamlet.
+The town was originally a small hamlet.
 Blairhall was in Culross parish as an exclave of Perthshire until May 1891, when the entire parish was attached to Fifeshire.
 The hamlet was expanded in 1911 to house the miners from a nearby colliery.
 Today Blairhall has a primary school and a community leisure centre.
 The village has a population of around 1000 people.

 Nearly 1 mi to the south, beyond Shiresmill, and to the west of the Bluther Burn, stands the 17th-century laird's house of Blairhall, which was the birthplace (c.1630) of Sir William Bruce, later baronet of Balcaskie and then Kinross, and Surveyor-General to King Charles II.

-In 2008, a further expansion of the village took place to the northwest, in an area called the Coo Park which was formerly the grounds of Comrie Castle.
-The park was landscaped with several parkland trees and a rigg-and-furrow system of cultivation from earlier times was evident.
+In 2008, a further expansion of the village took place to the northwest, in an area called the Coo Park, which was formerly the grounds of Comrie Castle.
+The park was landscaped with several parkland trees, and a rigg-and-furrow system of cultivation from earlier times was evident.
 The house was owned by a James Anderson of Blairgowrie in the 1850s, but was demolished in the early 1960s.
 In the grounds there remain parkland trees, an overgrown ha-ha and the site of a curling pond.